carueda/tscfg/README.md

 - the current support for shared objects as field types in another shared object is unstable and not yet fully supported
 - empty structs without any fields are treated as strings.
-Hence, having a child struct without new fields in addition to its superclass is not supported yet
+Hence, having a child struct without new fields in addition to its superclass is not supported yet.
+See related issue [#309](https://github.com/carueda/tscfg/issues/309).

 ## enum